open-modex/model_GENESYS-2/README.md

 **Step 4: Change Eclipse-Project-Configurations**<br/>

+- (4.1) Open window *Run → Run Configurations* and create 2 new C/C++ Applications in the panel on the left side for 'analysis' and 'optimisation'
+- (4.2) Fill in Spaces for name, project and C/C++ Application for the 'Main'-tab of the analysis application
 <table><tr><td>
     <img src="/images/config genesys analysis.PNG" />
 </td></tr></table>
 <br/>
 <br/>

+- (4.3) Enter '--mode=analysis -j=1' in the Arguments-tab of the analysis application
 <table><tr><td>
     <img src="/images/config genesys analysis arguments neu.PNG" />
 </td></tr></table>
 <br/>
 <br/>

+- (4.4) Repeat all upper steps for the optimisation application as shown below in the screenshots
 <table><tr><td>
     <img src="/images/config genesys optimise.PNG" />
 </td></tr></table>